 MP7 Be observant!

-One of the things that the human brain does very well is identify pattern.
-We sometimes do this too well and identify patterns that don't really exist.
+Students learn to identify patterns.
+This is one of the things that the human brain does very well.
+We sometimes even identify patterns that don't really exist! đ